Certification of Trustee: Everything You Need to Know

 What is a Certification of Living Trust?

-Another name for the certification of living trust is certification of inter vivos trust.
+Another name for the certification of living trust is the certification of inter vivos trust.
 A living trust is sometimes referred to as a family trust or inter vivos trust.
 They make sure that all assets acquired are in the name of the trust.

 Banks and brokerage firms require that when you are opening a new account you need to provide a copy of the trust.
 It is also requested from escrows when you purchase real estate.
 Some don’t want to provide a copy of the trust since it has private information inside, which includes the name of their children.
 The certificate of inter vivos trust will provide the necessary information to facilitate a transfer from the trust to your banking institution, transfer agent, or other third party.